Donald Trump and fascism: Anti-democratic sentiment and illiberalism

-Trump has stated that he would deploy the military on American soil to fight "the enemy from within", which he describes as "radical left lunatics" and Democratic politicians such as Adam Schiff.
-His political rhetoric since 2016 has been based on an us vs. them framework, with the in-group being defined as "real Americans" and the rival, out-groups including Muslims, leftists, intellectuals and immigrants.
-He has repeatedly encouraged weaponized chants at his rallies, including calls to imprison 2016 Democratic presidential candidate Hillary Clinton, and has promoted the conspiracy theory that Jewish philanthropist George Soros was responsible for a large influx of illegal immigration from Mexico to the United States.
+Trump has stated that he would deploy the military on American soil to fight "the enemy from within," which he describes as "radical left lunatics" and Democratic politicians such as Adam Schiff.
+His political rhetoric since 2016 has been based on an us vs. them framework, with the in-group being defined as "real Americans" and the rival out-groups including Muslims, leftists, intellectuals, and immigrants.
+He has repeatedly encouraged weaponized chants at his rallies, including calls to imprison 2016 Democratic presidential candidate Hillary Clinton.
+He has promoted the conspiracy theory that Jewish philanthropist George Soros was responsible for a large influx of illegal immigration from Mexico to the United States.
+Since 2020, he has lashed out at school and college teachers deemed to be "marxists" controlling the American institutions.
+Philosopher Jason Stanley linked this strategy to former and current fascist statesmen who try to undermine democracy by replacing teachers with loyalists.

 Trump has repeatedly voiced support for outlawing political dissent and criticism he considers misleading or challenges his claims to power.
-After General Mark Milley said that Trump would start persecuting his political opponents if he won the 2024 presidential election, Trump suggested that Milley should be executed for treason, with Republican representative Paul Gosar further stating that, in a better society, "sodomy-promoting General Milley would be hung".
-Retired general Barry McCaffrey said, regarding Trump's statements, that "what we are seeing is a parallel to the 1930s in Nazi Germany".
+After General Mark Milley said that Trump would start persecuting his political opponents if he won the 2024 presidential election, Trump suggested that Milley should be executed for treason, with Republican representative Paul Gosar further stating that, in a better society, "sodomy-promoting General Milley would be hung."
+Retired general Barry McCaffrey said, regarding Trump's statements, that "what we are seeing is a parallel to the 1930s in Nazi Germany."
 Trump's formal policy plan for a second term, Agenda 47, has been characterized as fascist.
-Historian Ruth Ben-Ghiat stated that the similarities between the Heritage Foundation's Project 2025 and Mussolini's "Laws for the Defense of the State", which transformed Italy into a repressive regime, are "striking", citing the elimination of judicial independence and the strengthening of executive authority.
+Historian Ruth Ben-Ghiat stated that the similarities between the Heritage Foundation's Project 2025 and Mussolini's "Laws for the Defense of the State," which transformed Italy into a repressive regime, are "striking," citing the elimination of judicial independence and the strengthening of executive authority.

-How Democracies Die author Daniel Ziblatt said that Trump's combined employment of false allegations against his political opponents and allusions of retribution by American patriots is similar to tactics used by Venezuela's Hugo Chávez and 1930s European fascists.
-An analysis by NPR found that between 2022 and October 2024, "Trump has made more than 100 threats to investigate, prosecute, imprison or otherwise punish his perceived opponents."
+How Democracies Die author Daniel Ziblatt said that Trump's combined employment of false allegations against his political opponents and allusions of exacting retribution for American patriots is similar to tactics used by Venezuela's Hugo Chávez and 1930s European fascists.
+An analysis by NPR found that between 2022 and October 2024, "Trump has made more than 100 threats to investigate, prosecute, imprison, or otherwise punish his perceived opponents."

+In a video that was retroactively set to private, on April 1, 2026 President Trump states "...They call me king now.
+Do you believe it?
+No king.
+I'm such a king, I can't get a ballroom approved.
+It's pretty amazing, right?
+I'm a king.
+If I was a king, we'd be doing a lot more.
+I'm doing a lot, but I could be doing a lot more if I was a king."

 In February 2025, Trump posted a computer-generated image of himself wearing a crown, declaring "Long live the king!"
 Critics took this as evidence of Trump having monarchist tendencies.
+Donald Trump said in January 2026 that he is a dictator, "but sometimes you need a dictator."